salmanalibanani/salmanalibanani.com/content/post/setting-key-vault-access-policy-from-azure-pipelines.md

     SecretName: 'ServiceBusConnectionString'
     SecretValue: '$(ServiceBusConnectionString)'
 ```
 First, notice the "deploymentOutputs" part in the "DeployServiceBus" task.
 This creates a pipeline variable "servicebustemplateoutput" that contains output of the ARM template that creates Service Bus.
 We refer to this variable in the next step where we run a custom PowerShell script to parse the connection string out of the json output of the template, and put it in another pipeline variable "ServiceBusConnectionString".
+Note that we use the "issecret=true" property to make sure that the variable is masked out from logs.

 The last bit of the .yml file uses a task to write this connection string as a secret to the Key Vault.